view project

 Step ❸ Composite Components: Components designed for the business needs

-We have developed composite components that are tailored to our business needs and requirements.
-These components are composed with our base components and thus have a consistent look and feel, as well as a clear information hierarchy.
+We've crafted specialized composite components that cater to our unique business needs and specific requirements.
+These components are assembled using our base components, resulting in a uniform and cohesive appearance, along with a well-defined information hierarchy.

 Step ❹ Layouts: An articulated guideline to compose components into views